 Our second customer was looking to simplify the way that they query their Business Intelligence (BI) systems.
 They wanted to create a natural language query capability that would allow their users to ask simple questions (through search queries or a chatbot) and have the system respond with charts and graphs that answer the questions.
 This governance use case is less about control and more about simplification of a very complex data model.
 The current data lake is built on SAP Hana.
 Simple questions required multi-table joins where the SQL is no less than 8-10 lines long.
 Business users were unable to get answers to simple questions without having to request the help of a very senior IT person to develop queries and reports.

 Our consultants took the existing tables and queries and developed an ontology that aligned with the business questions.
 Ontologies define people, places, and things, and how they are related to one another, so they are better aligned with the way that people ask questions about their data.
 We then mapped the relational tables (and their associated queries) to the ontology.
 This mapping is called a virtual graph and is supported in a number of graph database tools.

 Once the knowledge graph is complete, we plan to provide a simple search interface and a chatbot so that business users can ask critical questions and get back answers in the form of charts, graphs, and reports.
 This new approach will simplify the data model and give the business access the information they need to make decisions.

 Knowledge graphs are most often thought of as tools that work with search and unstructured content.
 We are finding that they are excellent tools for controlling data and empowering people in complex data environments as well.

 Interested in learning more about how your organization can use knowledge graphs to tame your data problem?
-Email us at firstname.lastname@example.org to learn more about these powerful tools.
+Read more or email us at [email protected] to learn more about these powerful tools.